sudsho/compliance-rag-pii-redaction/docs/audit_log_design.md

   policy: keep at least 7 years of collections for PHI-scoped orgs.
 - **Point-in-time export**: nightly export of the current Chroma collection to S3 (versioned bucket, immutable retention lock).
-Audit rows include `retrieved_at` = timestamp we can round to the nearest snapshot.
+Audit rows are timestamped and can be rounded to the nearest snapshot.

 Both are documented in `docs/on_prem_deploy.md` for on-prem variants.